 “You mean that AI that tried to take over Mars?”
 Cason asked.

 “Yeah….I remember watching the news when it happened.
 It was history in the making.
-I was happy that everything turned out alright for everyone.
-That AI is controlling that body.
-The baby looks cute, though.”
+I was happy that everything turned out alright for everyone.”

 They continued to watch the screen as it switched back to the anchorwoman.
 It was a short snippet that the two men caught as the news turned topics.
 The background switched over to show a flag of another colony.
 Javier knew it only too well.

 The camera feed switched over to show a UHN officer.
 He was one of the top-ranking admirals of the UHN forces that served under Batrice.
-He wore a blue and red formal dress uniform as he had the flag of Batrice standing behind him and his desk.
+He wore a blue and red formal dress uniform and had Batrice's flag standing behind him and his desk.
 A picture of the recently finished super fortress named Fort Batrice was also behind him.
-A monstrosity of a space station, Fort Batrice dominated the UHN in pure manufacturing capabilities of Batrice alone.
 Javier knew that the station took over forty years to complete.

 Baxton was a typical Australian man in his looks.
 He had short gray hair and a scowl on his face.
 Batrice was typical of the population of the former people of Earth.
-Consisting of people from Thailand, Myanmar, Cambodia, Vietnam, Indonesia, Australian, New Zealand, and several other nations of the area on Earth, the people of Batrice knew hardship.
-Aphadus had the good life when it came to red dwarf exoplanets.
-Batrice and Gillan, on the other hand, had a much harder time to establish its infrastructure, but once they got it started, it kept going.
-Now they had one of the best mining corporations and shipyard centers that challenged the Martian shipyards.
+Consisting of people from Thailand, Myanmar, Cambodia, Vietnam, Indonesia, Australia, New Zealand, and several other nations of the area on Earth, the people of Batrice knew hardship.
+Aphadus had a good life when it came to red dwarf exoplanets.
+Batrice and Gillan, on the other hand, had a much harder time establishing its infrastructure, but once they started, it kept going.
+Now, they had one of the best mining corporations and shipyard centers that challenged the Martian shipyards.
 Baxton was an older man in his sixties.
 He had a pale complexion and was prim and proper.
 His voice even had a hint of an Australian accent.

 The recorded feed ended as it switched back over to the anchorwoman.
 She looked at the camera as she continued her news report.